Luminoth/test-vr/README.md

 * Have to enable Developer Mode through the Meta Quest app
   * Make sure to allow access to files in the headset (notification may be in the notifications tab, it goes away kinda quick)
 * If not using the same signing across PCs, have to adb uninstall first
-* Have to set XR mode to OpenXR (defaults to Regular) and include the Meta OpenXR vendor plugin
+* Have to set XR mode to OpenXR (defaults to Regular) and include the Meta Toolkit plugin
 * Deploy with Remote Debug is useful to get logs in the editor
 * Small Deploy with Network Filesystem seems to crash the app when used
 * Have to use test users until a first build can be uploaded (and this is a long process to kick off)